api3dao/old-api3-docs/docs/next/grp-providers/guides/provider/deprecated/configuring-airnode-orig.md

 Although you can deploy these contracts yourself, you are recommended to use the ones that were deployed by API3.
 You can find them [here](https://github.com/api3dao/airnode/tree/pre-alpha/packages/protocol/deployments).

-`providerAdminForRecordCreation` is the address that your Airnode will set as the [provider admin](../../../reference/protocols/request-response/provider.md#provideradmin) while creating the provider record on the respective chain.
+`airnodeAdminForRecordCreation` is the address that your Airnode will set as the [Airnode admin](../../../reference/protocols/request-response/provider.md#airnodeadmin) while creating the provider record on the respective chain.
 You should set this field to an address that only you control.

 ### `id`